ballerina-platform/module-ballerinax-rabbitmq/rabbitmq-ballerina/Package.md

-## Module Overview
+## Package Overview

-This module contains the functionality to support messaging with the RabbitMQ broker (AMQP 0-9-1).
+This package contains the functionality to support messaging with the RabbitMQ broker (AMQP 0-9-1).
 It assumes that the most recent version of Ballerina is used and is built on top of the basics.

 [RabbitMQ](https://www.rabbitmq.com/) is one of the most popular open-source enterprise messaging systems modelled on the Advanced Message Queuing Protocol (AMQP) standard.
-This guide covers the Ballerina RabbitMQ module and its public API.
+This guide covers the Ballerina RabbitMQ package and its public API.

 Key sections include:
 - Connecting to RabbitMQ